rluque8/clean-architecture-product-api/README.md

 This project was done using as database an instance of MongoDB.

+TO KNOW ALL THE DETAILS ABOUT THE DOCUMENTATION OF THE API, YOU CAN USE THE `/swagger` endpoint, which will show you a Swagger UI.

 ## Installation

 IMPORTANT!
 This project requires [Node.js](https://nodejs.org/) and MongoDB installed in your computer to run.